aninagaraj/tsp-app/README.md

 ![75 Random Points](./screenshots/ga-demo.gif)

 Here's a demo showing limitations of GA.
 I scattered 150 points randomly on a 300 px radius circle.
-The shortest distance will be `pi` * 600 = ~1884.954.
+The shortest distance will be π * 600 = ~1884.954.
 The GA got to the optimal solution after ~17 minutes and made very slow improvements in between.
-In the video, the first 100 seconds are at normal speed, the next ~850 seconds are at 10X and the remainder are at normal speed again.
-Note that the algorithm stops when it can't improve for 2500 generations at 1884.81.
+In the demo video below, the first 100 seconds are at normal speed, the next ~850 seconds are at 10X and the remainder are at normal speed again for a total length of only 4:02 mins.
+Note that the algorithm stops when it can't improve for 2500 generations at 1884.81 which is near optimality.

 ![150 random points on a circle](./screenshots/ga-circle-demo.gif)